RTXteam/RTX-KG2/README.md

 whether they can also upgrade an *existing* installation of the build system;
 this is especially an issue for software dependencies that are installed using `apt-get`.
-In the event that `setup-kg2-build.sh` undergoes a major change that would trigger such an upgrade (e.g., from Python3.7 to Python3.8), instead of rerunning `setup-kg2-build.sh` on your existing build system, we recommend that you create a clean Ubuntu 18.04 instance and install using `setup-kg2-build.sh`.
+In the event that `setup-kg2-build.sh` undergoes a major change that would trigger such an upgrade (e.g., from Python3.13 to Python3.14 or whatever), instead of rerunning `setup-kg2-build.sh` on your existing build system, we recommend that you create a clean Ubuntu instance and install using `setup-kg2-build.sh`.

 <!-- TOC --><a name="hosting-kg2-in-a-neo4j-server-on-a-new-aws-instance"></a>
 ## Hosting KG2 in a Neo4j server on a new AWS instance